Beach clubs in Port d'Andratx

 Beach Club Gran Folies

-Beach Club Gran Folies sits on the steep, rocky hillside above Cala Llamp, about a five-minute drive from the Port d'Andratx harbour.
-The setting is the draw.
-You look out over turquoise water from tiered sun terraces carved into the cliff.
-The saltwater pool is the centrepiece, mentioned in 116 Google reviews.
+Beach Club Gran Folies sits on the rocky hillside above Cala Llamp, a five-minute drive from Port d'Andratx harbour.
+The setting is the whole point.
+You look out over turquoise water from tiered terraces carved into the cliff, with the saltwater pool at the centre.

 Getting to Port d'Andratx

-Port d'Andratx sits on the southwestern tip of Mallorca, about 30 minutes from Palma by car.
-The drive along the MA-1 coastal road is one of the better ones on the island.
-There's no public beach in the harbour itself, which is why Cala Llamp (where Gran Folies is located) matters.
+Port d'Andratx is on the southwestern tip of Mallorca, about 30 minutes from Palma by car.
+The MA-1 coastal drive is one of the better roads on the island.
+There's no sandy public beach in the harbour itself, which makes Cala Llamp and Gran Folies the main reason many visitors base themselves here.

 Do you need to book Gran Folies in advance?